Welcome to our roundup of the best Apple ads of all time: the adverts the company commissioned to tell the world about itself.

 Macworld poll: Which is your favourite Apple advert?

 Which one did you like best?
 Have your say in our poll.
-(If you don't like any of them, prefer one we didn't mention, or think adverts are the tool of the oppressive capitalist patriarchy, feel free to say this in the comments below.)
+(If you don't like any of them, prefer one we didn't mention, or think adverts are the tool of capitalist oppression, feel free to say this in the comments below.)